j28/remotewig/README.md

-# Bi-directional UDP <-> web browser example
+# Bi-directional UDP <-> web browser

 This example opens a Web Socket in a web page that communicates with a Node.js server.
-The server is responsible for relaying OSC messages bidirectionally between the web page and set of example Python scripts.
+The server is responsible for relaying OSC messages bidirectionally between the web page and Bitwig.

+# Original Installation and Running Instructions

+The instructions below are for testing the bridge with Python.
+I modified it to work with Bitwig instead, but need to update the instructions.

 ## Installation